 - Quality of student-student interaction.

-Learn how to implement each of these factors in the College of the Canyons Distance Education Faculty Handbook, which provides an overview of the procedures, policies, and best practices for teaching Distance Education (DE) courses at College of the Canyons.
-Download the DE Faculty Handbook here.
-(Handbook developed by the Academic Senate and Online Education, May 2020)
+Learn how to implement each of these factors in the College of the Canyons Distance Education Faculty Handbook (Handbook developed by the Academic Senate and Online Education, January, 2022), which provides an overview of the procedures, policies, and best practices for teaching Distance Education (DE) courses at College of the Canyons.

 Let's Think About Instructional Design